AdobeDocs/commerce-admin.en/help/catalog/category-products-sort.md

 ## Step 2: Sort the products

+>[!NOTE]
+>
+>When sorting category by a product attribute, products with the same attribute values are additionally sorted by their _[!UICONTROL Product ID]_ in the ascending order.

 In the _[!UICONTROL Products in Category]_ section, click the tiles ( ![View tiles](../assets/icon-view-tiles.png) ) icon to show the product tiles in a grid.
 Use either the manual or automatic method to sort the products.

 ![Product tiles](./assets/category-products-tiles.png){width="600" zoomable="yes"}